lenianiva/Prismriver/doc/roadmap.typ

 === Key Estimation

 With the help of probability theory libraries, we can perform key estimation by evaluating the probability that a music piece is of a particular key.
+This algorithm should be sufficiently general to test enharmonically equivalent keys.
+Key estimation can be viewed as the opposite of a `PseudoScaleLift`.

 == Engineering

-=== Scales
+=== Diatonic Scales

 A diatonic scale in western music theory is specified with a root tone (which can be e.g. $A sharp$, or $C natural$) with a modus.
 The modus is a tone name